IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 ## Plugin dependencies

 As of 1.2, Virga makes an attempt to have generated projects require as few dependencies as possible, to avoid unnecessarily large footprints.
-This means that the dependencies that the `noct`, `database`, and `graphql` plugins require have been moved to optional extras, and are conditionally added to your project during generation based on the configuration options provided during generation.
+This means that the dependencies that the `noct`, `database`, and `graphql` plugins require have been moved to optional extras, and are conditionally added to your project during generation based on the configuration flags provided.

-If you generate a project without explicitly using an option, and then try to use its corresponding plugin, your application will fail with a message indicating you're missing the required extra(s).
+If you generate a project without explicitly using an extra, and then try to use its corresponding plugin, your application will fail with a message indicating you're missing the required extra(s).
 To resolve that issue, edit your API's `pyproject.toml` to include the extra(s) you need:

 ```toml
 # before